AJB-ajb/BikeSharePrediction/documents/assignment1.typ

-= Problem Definition and Characterization
+== Problem Definition and Characterization

 Problem: "Bicycle Share Demand Prediction"

 Stations where bicycles are docked and taken from are a common way of implementing a bicycle sharing system.
+As bicycle sharing becomes one of the most popular ways to commute, it plays a significant role in the public transportation system.
 However, the demand varies greatly between location, weekday and other factors, which leads to imbalances and congestions in the system.
-This causes customer dissatisfaction and unreliability of the system, jeopardizing the central role of bicycle in reaching emission neutral transportation.
-To properly implement dynamic solutions such as adaptive dynamic pricing, the demand needs to be reliably predicted.
+This results in customer dissatisfaction and unreliability of the system, jeopardizing the central role of bicycle in reaching emission-neutral transportation and providing convenience.

+To properly implement dynamic solutions, such as adaptive dynamic pricing and terminal extensions, the demand needs to be reliably predicted.
+Since the demand fluctuates based on various aspects, we decided to train a machine learning model to investigate the relations between these aspects and the demand.
+With a sufficiently accurate model, bicycle sharing companies can adopt adjustments to provide more reliably service.

+#figure(
+  image("bikeapp.jpg", fit: "cover", height:25% ,width: 60%),
+  caption: [
+    A screenshot of Bike Share Toronto app showing empty terminals ],
+)

 #let OutDem = math.op("OutDem")
 #let InDem = math.op("InDem")
 #let Cap = math.op("Cap")

 == Problem Characterization
 Our goal is to predict the demand of bicycle sharing using a machine learning approach given historical data and additional features, such as the day of the week and the daytime.